kundais/sign-up-form-/README.md

 - Mobile-first workflow

-i really want to better myself at understanding css Flexbox . made use of javascript for of loop, it helped when it came to making the border red when there is no value in the input.
+i really want to better myself at understanding css Flexbox. /n made use of javascript for of loop, it helped when it came to making the border red when there is no value in the input.

 ### Useful resources